1. Frequency Switch Button.

 It will show their Callsign followed by how far they are away from you in Nautical Miles(NM).

-Double clicking this window will open the Mute window in which you can input a Callsign you do not want to hear.
+Double clicking this window will open the Mute window in which you can input a Callsign that you do not want to hear.

-They will not get any indication that they have been muted.
+The client will not get any indication that they have been muted.

 Any muted clients will show as blue.

 Red = It has been verified that nobody can connect to you, you can still connect to others.

 If you haven't ticked the Upnp box on the config screen, Tick it and restart.

 If you have ticked the Upnp box on the config screen, check that Upnp is enabled in your router.

 If your router doesn't support Upnp, open UDP port 9988.

 If you still have a red light after try all the above, the chances are that your firewall is blocking Simcom_X server.